Anorexia kills people. In fact, this disease enjoys the highest fatality rate of any psychiatric disorder.

 - Obvious, rapid, dramatic weight loss

-- Soft, fine hair grows on face and body
+- Soft, fine hair grows on the face and body

 - Obsession with calories and fat content